 Mercedes-Benz Diesel vehicles impacted by the scandal involve a wide range of BlueTEC diesel-based models.
 While these vehicles differ in overall performance and style, each is alleged to have a ‘cheat device’ or emissions software installed that conceals the actual contents of their exhaust, jeopardizing the health of the driver and the environment.

 In late September, Daimler (the parent company of Mercedes-Benz) was fined almost 1 billion dollars in Europe as part of a settlement with German authorities.
-A settlement involving billions of dollars represents an amount of money not easily parted with and the damage to a company’s reputation exists whether they plead guilty to criminal charges, or not.
-When Fiat Chrysler accepted fines in a settlement amounting to nearly a billion dollars for another emissions scandal, they were able to deny responsibility because of the “compromised” settlement of all charges.
+A settlement involving a billion dollars represents an amount of money not easily parted with and the damage to a company’s reputation and brand exists whether they plead guilty to criminal charges, or not.
+When Fiat Chrysler accepted fines in a settlement amounting to nearly a billion dollars for another emissions scandal, they were able to deny responsibility in the agreements because of the “compromised” settlement of all charges.
 Yet, months after that settlement with the government was reached, criminal charges were in place for a former manager of FCA who is alleged to have intentionally improved vehicle performance by implementing a cheat device on FCA’s 2014-16 EcoDiesel vehicles.
-That case is still ongoing, meaning even more charges against other company representatives will likely emerge and, ultimately, this shows that the allegations were not due to a mathematical error or unforeseen consequence but, instead, illegal modifications to the vehicle that deceived owners.
-FCA faced significant penalties because of controls on these vehicles intended to manipulate emissions testing, which doesn’t easily happen without significant awareness and planning.
+That criminal case is still ongoing, meaning even more charges against other company representatives may likely emerge and, ultimately, this shows that the allegations were unlikely due to a mathematical error or unforeseen consequence but, instead, illegal modifications to the vehicle that deceived owners.
+FCA faced significant penalties because of a cheat device on these vehicles intended to manipulate emissions testing, which doesn’t easily happen without significant awareness and pre-planning.

 What’s the Harm?

 You see, whatever you may think about the importance of pollution controls in our cars to protect each of us and the environment, the fact remains that our government sets standards to limit dangerous pollutants and we, as consumers, rely upon the manufacturer to comply with these regulations.
-When manufacturers cheat, it misleads you as the consumer and it harms the environment.
+When manufacturers cheat, it misleads you as the consumer relying upon the manufacturer and it harms the environment.
 That may sound bad enough, but when the manufacturer is caught, government many times requires that the cheat device be disarmed.
-The result is harm to you and your vehicle with these negative effects on vehicle performance, including reduced MPG’s, decreased power and reduced re-sale value.
+History has shown the result of disarming the cheat device may mean harm to you and your vehicle from these negative effects on vehicle performance, including reduced MPG’s, decreased power and reduced re-sale value.
 That’s why we get involved.
 You deserve to be fully compensated for the damages caused to you and your vehicle because of any cheat device used to manipulate emissions and mislead owners and the government.

 Class Settlements and Owner Inclusion

 Because emissions class action cases automatically include all owners, it’s not whether you think manufacturers should or should not follow environmental standards.
-Instead, the core issue is what you are going to do about it now that the issue has impacted your vehicle as it will be automatically included in the class settlement.
+Instead, the core issue is what you are going to do about it now that the issue has impacted your vehicle as you will be automatically included in and subject to the terms of the approved class action settlement.

-Here’s what every current and former owner of these diesel Mercedes-Benz vehicles must be aware of: when a class action and/or governmental settlement is reached, it impacts every vehicle, whether the owners are aware or not.
-With Volkswagen, a patch was required in order to bring the vehicle into compliance – owners had to decide whether accepting a buyback based upon the used Kelley Blue Book value before the scandal was announced OR to update the software to correct the emissions issues, while accepting the impact on performance that followed.
-There was no ‘if you want’ element to the emissions scandal – current and former owners were forced into a decision due to these settlements.
+Here’s what every current and former owner of these diesel Mercedes-Benz vehicles must be aware of: when a class action and/or governmental settlement is reached, it impacts every subject vehicle, whether the owners are aware or not.
+With Volkswagen, a “patch” or “fix” was required in order to bring the vehicle into emissions compliance – owners had to decide whether accepting a buyback based upon the used Kelley Blue Book value before the scandal was announced OR to update the software to correct the emissions issues, while accepting the impacts on performance that followed.
+There was no ‘if you want it’ element to the emissions scandal – current and former owners were forced into a decision due to these settlements.
 Those affected individuals had to receive the patch or sell their vehicle back as members of the class… unless they opted out and removed themselves from the settlement before the deadline to sue the manufacturer for all the compensation they rightfully deserved.

 Our law firm is not the class action law firm suing Mercedes-Benz on this issue.
 Nor are we, as you may have suspected, acting on behalf of the government.
-Instead, we are a law firm that represents owners just like you who opt out of various class action settlements they disagree with and to receive all the compensation they deserve, as opposed to the more limited benefits typically and historically available through class action settlements negotiated by lawyers you’ll never meet or communicate with and that are paid significant legal fees by the manufacturer.
+Instead, we are a law firm that represents owners just like you who opt out of various class action settlements they disagree with to receive all the compensation they deserve, as opposed to the more limited benefits typically and historically available through class action settlements negotiated by lawyers you’ll never meet or communicate with.

 Vehicles Involved in Mercedes-Benz Emissions Scandal

 As the class action involving Daimler diesels continues, including approximately ~100,000 Mercedes-Benz BlueTEC diesel vehicles, the stakes are clearly high for owners.
-Owners of will need to be vigilant to ensure their rights are not determined for them due to a missed opt out deadline:
+Owners of these vehicles will need to be vigilant to monitor the settlement process to ensure their rights are not determined for them due to a missed opt out deadline:

 - Mercedes ML 320